ekhanatime/community/README.md

 # 🌍 Welcome to Ekhana

+This would we the place where people can create their villages, add modules for power, make co-working hubs, and share their skills and knowledge with eachother.
+And yes, we could even set this up to create real life villages, by finding developers that would have modular options, and others being able to deliver their modules, to a growing platform.

+The online builder should be released and should mirror a VR world, with the same villages and people, we just want to unite everyone.

 A global movement for shared communities, digital connection, and sustainable living.
 Ekhana is more than a project—it's a vision for a world where people come together to create, share, and build both physical and digital communities.
 We believe in collaboration over competition, sustainability over waste, and unity over isolation.